mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

 > script and take a look at the jobs output.
 {: .discussion}

-Now that we are comfortable with the serial jobs, lets see if we can improve the speed of the job and the resources it uses.
+Now that we are comfortable with the serial jobs, let's see if we can improve the speed of the job and the resources it uses.

 ## Multi-Processing Job
 Multiprocessing or multithreaded jobs like serial jobs run on one compute node.
-They differ in the fact the multiprocessing jobs can run on one more more cores.
+They differ in the fact the multiprocessing jobs can run on multiple cores.
 In this section we will look at a modified version of the piMulti.py which is set up to run on multiple cores.

-Before we start at the code lets set up a new work directory to work in.
+Before we start at the code let's set up a new work directory to work in.
 ~~~~
  {{ site.host_short_prompt}} lesson-files]$ mkdir multiprocessing
  {{ site.host_short_prompt}} lesson-files]$ cp pi-serial.py multiprocessing/piMulti.py